DDebtAtlas

 • Entities included: county governments, municipal corporations, independent school districts, and special-purpose authorities (transit, water, utilities).

-• The school district finance API (govsschfin, AGG_DESC=SS1001) does exist but represents only approximately 35% of total local debt and varies widely by state — using it alone would systematically undercount local obligations.
+• The school district finance API (govsschfin) covers only a fraction of total local debt and varies widely by state — using it alone would systematically undercount local obligations, so it is not used.

 • Local debt structures vary significantly by state law.
 Some states centralize education finance at the state level; others decentralize broadly.
 DebtAtlas aggregates all local liabilities within each state to enable state-level comparison.